molily/testing-angular/testing-components-with-spectator.md

 });
 ```

-Again we use Spectator’s `createComponentFactory`.
-This time, we replace the child Components with fakes using ng-mocks’ `MockComponents` function.
+Again, we use Spectator’s `createComponentFactory`.
+This time, we replace the child Components with fakes created by ng-mocks’ `MockComponents` function.

 <aside class="margin-note" markdown="1">
   `mockProvider`